pollardlab/microSLAM/README.md

 family:  binomial logit
 Fixed-effect covariates estimates:
  (Intercept) age
- -0.287 0.005
+ -0.306 0.005
 Converged:  TRUE
 Number of iterations: 5
-Tau:  2.354
+Tau:  2.525
 Phi:  1 if logit or binomial should be 1
-T value of tau: 0.624
+T value of tau: 0.667
 Number of Samples: 100
 ```

-This output can be interpreted as showing that microSLAM's glm in step two was able to converge, the $\tau$ variable is 2.354, the random effects variables (b) have been estimated, and the coefficients for the covariates have been estimated.
+This output indicates that microSLAM's GLM in step two successfully converged, with the $\tau$ parameter estimated at 2.525.
+Additionally, the random effects variables (`b`) have been computed, and the coefficients for the covariates have been estimated.

 Next, test the significance of the estimated $\tau$ with a permutation test.

 ```
-n_tau = 100 ### number of permutations for tau test
+n_tau = 100
-tautestfit = run_tau_test(glm_fit0, GRM, n_tau, species_id = "test", tau0=1, phi0=1)
+tautestfit = run_tau_test(glm_fit0, GRM, n_tau, species_id = "species_test", tau0=1, phi0=1, seed=63)
 ```

 Calculate the p-value from the permutation test.